 Rube Goldberg, Inc. – a not-for-profit whose focus is on STEM/STEAM (Science, Technology, Engineering, Art, Math) – offers annual competitions, traveling museum exhibitions, books, licensing, merchandising, customized education curriculum, and entertainment opportunities.
 Rube Goldberg (1883-1970) was a Pulitzer-Prize-winning cartoonist best known for his comical chain reaction "invention cartoons."
 The overwhelming popularity of these drawings made him and his cartoons a cultural icon, an adjective in the Merriam-Webster Dictionary and a term which is invoked daily in American media.
 Follow Rube Goldberg on Facebook, Instagram and Twitter.
 Use the hashtag #rubegoldbergmachine.
 To watch an example of a Rube Goldberg Machine, click here.

 The North America Scholastic Esports Federation is on a mission to provide opportunities for ALL students to use esports as a platform to acquire critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
-Learn more at NASEF.org.
-Most esports matches are streamed live on NASEF’s Twitch channel; the RGMC events will be streamed by partners at Participate.
-Join online conversations on Twitter @NASEFedu, or on Facebook and Instagram.
+Matches are streamed live on NASEF's Twitch channel.
+Join online conversations on Twitter @NASEFedu, Facebook, and Instagram.